Canada's law is being challenged in court

 Fortunately, Campaign Life Coalition and other anti-euthanasia organizations carried out campaigns to urge the federal government to appeal the activist-judge's ruling.
 This included letter writing campaigns to the Attorney General of Canada, petitions and even a 60-second television commercial campaign on the Sun News Network which reached over 3.2 million viewers Canada-wide.

-Elected representatives must do their job
+Elected representatives should have done their job

 Canada's constitution lays out the role of the legislative branch of government as those who have sole responsibility for writing laws.
 On the other hand, the judiciary's constitutionally-defined role is to interpret law, not to write it.
 Over the past 40 years, we have seen an increasingly unruly, activist judiciary that will often usurp the role of parliament by writing law from the judge's bench.

 The Charter of Rights & Freedoms provides elected members with an “Activist-judge Override provision” (aka Section 33, The Notwithstanding Clause), built into the Charter itself.
-However, due to the fear of negative coverage from a hostile left-wing media, our duly elected members of parliament have been reluctant in the past to put the judiciary in its place when these usurpations occur, despite duty to exercise the provision.
+However, due to the fear of negative coverage from a hostile left-wing media, our duly elected members of parliament have been reluctant in the past to put the judiciary in its place when these usurpations occur, despite a duty to exercise the provision.

 How to help.... let-ter your light shine!